-Now Hiring: Project Manager
+Now Hiring a Project Manager

 Grassroots Campaigns uses face-to-face outreach to rally average Americans behind issues like civil liberties, environmental protection, LGBT equality, poverty and social justice.
 Our firm partners with other political organizations to run their membership, fundraising and field organizing campaigns.
 From our early, game-changing work with the DNC and MoveOn, to our more recent partnerships with the ACLU, Amnesty International and Planned Parenthood, Grassroots Campaigns has become a prominent force for the progressive movement.

 The heart of our work lies in each campaign we run, and our Project Managers make sure those campaigns are planned and executed successfully.
 We’re looking for a passionate, professional and analytical candidate to be a liaison between Grassroots Campaigns program staff and the progressive leaders that hire us to run their field campaigns.

 Position Summary: When an organization like Save the Children or the Sierra Club comes to us to run an outreach campaign, a Project Manager works with our staff and the partner group’s staff to shepherd the strategy, messaging and plan.
 Our Projects Team establishes relationships with leading progressive thinkers and determines the best way we can serve their cause, launching and tracking the plan as it unfolds.
 They strengthen our existing partnerships while seeking out new potential campaigns.